 Understanding Paranoia After TBI

-Paranoia can be a difficult side effect of TBI to live with.
-It can cause extreme stress in patients and damage cherished relationships.
+Paranoia can be a difficult side effect of TBI.
+It may cause extreme stress in patients and damage cherished relationships.

-Fortunately, with a combination of medication and therapy, it is possible to manage paranoia and have fulfilling friendships again.
+Fortunately, with a combination of medication and therapy, it is possible to manage paranoia and promote fulfilling friendships again.

 Featured Image: ©iStock/ AaronAmat